Sikerdebaard/whisper-asr-webservice-xpu/README.md

 # Whisper ASR Web Service for Intel ARC / XPU

-The repository provides a customized Whisper ASR web service that has been adapted to run on Intel ARC / XPU, enhancing the original [ahmetoner/whisper-asr-webservice](https://github.com/ahmetoner/whisper-asr-webservice).
-This service is designed to utilize the computational power of Intel's hardware for improved performance.
+This repository provides a customized Whisper ASR web service that has been adapted to run on Intel ARC / XPU, enhancing the original [ahmetoner/whisper-asr-webservice](https://github.com/ahmetoner/whisper-asr-webservice).
+This service is designed to utilize the computational power of Intel's ARC / XPU hardware for improved performance.

 ## Components Utilized
 The service employs several resources: